AcalaNetwork/acala-wiki/karura/developer-guide/homa-light-api.md

 ### Get Minimum Mint Threshold

-returns the minimum amount of staking currency that can be staked per one account, has type `Balance` which has 12 decimals.
+Minimum amount of staking asset that is required, has type `Balance` which has 12 decimals.

 ```typescript=
     minimumMintThreshold(): Promise<Balance>